marwan91/Hyperspectral-Imaging-Setup/writeup_template.md

 #### Experiment .

-This experiment is an example to demonstrate the uage of Hyper-spectral imaging.
+This experiment is an example to demonstrate the usage of Hyper-spectral imaging.

 The object to be analyzed is a sample of a fake leaf and a real one.
 Hardly distiguishable with the naked eye.